bcgov/von-agent-template/GettingStartedTutorial.md

 Our goal in this guide is to configure a new permit and/or licence VON issuer/verifier agent so that the credential will be available from the `Credential` drop down in dFlow.

-## Step 2: Get Your VON Issuer/Verifier Agent Running
+## Step 2: Getting Your VON Issuer/Verifier Agent Running

 In this step, we'll get an instance of your new VON issuer/verifier agent running and issuing credentials.